 How often do you simplify your life?
 Do you have your own golden rules?
 How balanced is your life?
 Do you complicate things?
 When was the last time you had warm cookies and cold milk?
 When was the last time you sang or danced?
 When was the last time you held someone’s hand?
 When was the last time you said you were sorry?

 Everything you need to know is in there somewhere, the golden rule, basic sanitation, love and support.
 Think of what a better world it would be if we went back to basics.

 If we had cookies and milk at 2, a nap at 3, did a little singing, dancing, playing and some work, all in one day!

 Imagine if we all put things back where they belong.
 Give yourself a break and get back to the basics, enjoy the simplicity and wonder of it all.

-It’s true no matter how old you are, when you go out into the world it’s best to hold hands and stick together!a year ago
+It’s true no matter how old you are, when you go out into the world it’s best to hold hands and stick together!2 years ago

 “My experiences with Deb have been amazing and I've been going to her for a couple years.
 Her intuitive mind and caring nurturing nature definitely makes you comfortable and feel at home.” -Laura R.